-Master of Arts (A.M.) and Master of Science (M.S.)
-Degree
+MASTER OF ARTS (A.M.)
+AND MASTER OF SCIENCE (M.S.)
+DEGREE

 The Master of Arts (A.M.) and Master of Science (M.S.) degree programs are for the student who has research interests in education.
 The candidate often enters these programs with the intent of eventually pursuing a doctoral program leading to the Ed.D. or Ph.D. degree.
 The major difference between these degrees and the Ed.M. is the requirement that a master's thesis be completed and defended as part of the degree.
-For all these involving the use of human subjects, approval must be obtained from the College Human Subjects Review Committee and verification provided to the Student Academic Affairs Office, 110 Education.
+For all theses involving the use of human subjects, approval must be obtained from the College Human Subjects Review Committee and verification provided to the Student Academic Affairs Office, 120 Education.